Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/The Starting Point.md

 ## Learnings

-After bringing together lifetimes of preparation, process and infrastructure, we began with a social experiment, followed by three six-week cycles of emergence.

-We [[Realized]] that it actually will not work to work on the Universal and Eternal [[Meta Project]] in the abstract, or within one group.
+After bringing together lifetimes of preparation, process and infrastructure, in ~2021 we began with a series of social experiments, through which we learned that it would not be possible to accomplish the [[Meta Project]] in the abstract, or within any one group.

-Therefore, we are going to strive to connect and empower a [[Group Of Groups]] from the standpoint of a minimum viable:
+We therefore resolved to connect and empower an [[Optimally Decentralized]] [[Force For Good]], starting with [[The First Three Percent]], beginning with a minimum viable:

 1. Identity
 2. Structure / Container